 The program switcher rate was 44.6%.
 That is, 44.6% of EFA students were switchers and would have enrolled in public schools without financial assistance from the program.
-This rate is based on all students identified in the data set as switchers.
+This rate is based on all students identified in the data set as switchers and is significantly higher than the 11% switcher rate implied by opponents.

-Table 1: Participation in New Hampshire Education Freedom Account program, by year 2021-22 to 2023-24
+Table 1: Participation in New Hampshire Education Freedom Account program, by year2021-22 to 2023-24